eddiesigner/sketch-map-generator/README.md

 3. Write some place or location and choose a zoom level
 4. Press the OK button and that's it!
 Your shape will become filled with the location map

+## Improvements

+- [x] The quality of the maps has been improved (2x)
+- [x] Added switch focus between text fields to keep your hands on keyboard

 ## Compatibility

 The plugin is compatible with Sketch 4.